 Cancellation of an award accompanied by the concurrent grant of a replacement award is accounted for as a modification of the terms of the cancelled award, or modification awards.
-The share-based compensation associated with the modification awards are recognized if either the original vesting condition or the new vesting condition has been achieved.
+The share-based compensation cost associated with the modification awards are recognized if either the original vesting condition or the new vesting condition has been achieved.
 Such compensation costs cannot be less than the grant-date fair value of the original award.
 The incremental compensation cost is measured as the excess of the fair value of the replacement award over the fair value of the cancelled award at the cancellation date.
-Therefore, in relation to the modification awards, we recognize share-based compensation over the vesting periods of the new options, which comprises, (1) the amortization of the incremental portion of share-based compensation over the remaining vesting term and (2) any unrecognized compensation cost of original award, using either the original term or the new term, whichever is higher for each reporting period.
+Therefore, in relation to the modification awards, we recognize share-based compensation over the vesting periods of the new awards, which comprises, (1) the amortization of the incremental portion of share-based compensation over the remaining vesting term and (2) any unrecognized compensation cost of original award, using either the original term or the new term, whichever is higher for each reporting period.

-We adopt the Black-Scholes option pricing model to determine the fair value of share options based on the fair value of underlying ordinary share at the grant date.
+We used the Black-Scholes option pricing model to determine the fair value of share options based on the fair value of underlying ordinary shares at the grant date.
 The assumptions used in calculating the fair value of share options represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-The fair values of the options granted during 2013, 2014 and 2015 used the following assumptions.
+The fair values of the options granted during 2014, 2015 and 2016 used the following assumptions.

-For For the Years Ended December 31, 2013 2014 2015 Expected volatility rate 57.6%-58.42% 56.1%-57.5% 54.23%-54.32% Expected dividend yield Expected term (years) 6.16 5.81-6.16 5.91-6.16 Risk-free interest rate (per annum) 1.54%-1.88% 1.43%-1.88% 1.90%-1.98%
+For the Years Ended December 31, 2014 2015 2016 Expected volatility rate 56.1%-57.5% 54.23%-54.32% 50.67%-55.65% Expected dividend yield Expected term (years) 5.81-6.16 5.91-6.16 3.91-6.16 Risk-free interest rate (per annum) 1.43%-1.88% 1.90%-1.98% 1.30%-1.55%